- Think like a lawyer from the start with our ‘law in practice’ approach, to gain the skills you need for your law career.

 Here are some examples of the various modules we currently offer:

-The course will prepare graduates for a range of legal careers including practising solicitors, barristers, paralegals, academic law or any career which demands critical reasoning skills.
+This course will prepare you well for a range of legal careers including working as a practising solicitor, barrister or paralegal, working in academic law, or working in any career that demands critical reasoning skills.